elm/browser/README.md

   - [`embed`](Browser#embed)
   - [`fullscreen`](Browser#fullscreen)

 These form a smooth learning path, introducing concepts gradually.
 Start with showing things on screen with `staticPage`, then working with buttons, text input, etc. with `sandbox`, then HTTP and JavaScript interop in `embed`, and finally single-page apps with `fullscreen`.
-People who use Elm at work also follow a similar path, embedding Elm in JS before writing *everything* in Elm.
+People who use Elm at work usually follow a similar path, embedding Elm in JS before writing everything in Elm from scratch.

 To learn more, I highly recommend working through [guide.elm-lang.org][guide] which is built around this learning path!